For-December/myAlgorithmForMatlab/README.md

 - Republished

-# This is only a test project, and the implementation method is finally called by matlab
+# This is only a test project for my homework, and the implementation method is finally called by matlab